Adobe-Consulting-Services/lazybones-aem-templates/README.md

 * From the root directory, run the command `./gradlew installAllTemplates`
 * From a different directory, run the command `lazybones create aem-multimodule-project <SNAPSHOT VERSION> <NEW DIRECTORY NAME>`

+# Publishing

+To publish, you must have a `gradle.properties` file in the project root with this content:

+    bintrayUsername=<your bintray username>
+    bintrayApiKey=<your bintray API key>

+Then, update the `VERSION` file for the template you want to publish to be a non-SNAPSHOT version and run

+    ./gradlew publishTemplateMyTemplate

+Replacing `publishTemplateMyTemplate` with a camel-cased version of your template name (e.g. `publishTemplateAemMultimoduleProject`)

+After publishing, you'll need to log into bintray to release the published ZIP file.